kyverno/chainsaw/.release-notes/main.md

 ## 💫 New features 💫

 - Added `cleanup` validation logic
+- Added deletion propagation policy support at the configuration, test and step levels

 ## 🔧 Fixes 🔧

 - Added `cleanup` support to generated test catalog

+## 📚 Docs 📚

+- Documentation sections have been completely restructured for better clarity and maintenance
+- Tons of documentation improvements
+- Configuration examples in the documentation were updated to `v1alpha2`
+- Added built-in bindings reference documentation
+- Links to easily navigate from one section to another were added to the home page

+## 🎸 Misc 🎸

+- Social cards are now enabled and configured for all social networks/apps